WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 A critical challenge faced by international companies today is delivering customer support in several different languages.
 One solution to this challenge is centralizing support with English speaking agents and having a translation layer in the middle to translate from the customer's language into the agent's (English) and vice versa.

-Although this year's task is not focused on dealing with noisy input nor measuring the model's robustness to such noise, the original English data contains different types of noise including typos, wrong capitalization, among others; and while not required, the participants might want to take this aspect into consideration when developing their models.

-1. Official results: Correlation with MQM scores at the sentence and system level, accounting for both directions, for the following language pairs:
-   - English⇔German,
-   - English⇔French
-   - English-Portuguese-br
-2. Secondary Evaluation: Correlation with automatic scores at the sentence and system level.

 ## Data

 The data used in this shared task is part of a unique corpus called MAIA corpus that is composed with genuin bilingual costumer support conversations.

 ### Subtracks:

-1. [Zero-shot](./subtasks/zero-shot/): In this subtask participants have to develop machine translation systems without access to any training data.
+1. **Zero-shot**: In this subtask participants have to develop machine translation systems without access to any in-domain training data.
-2. [Low-resource](./subtasks/low-resource/): In this subtask participants have to develop machine translation systems with access to bilingual conversations without reference translations.
+2. **Low-resource**: In this subtask participants have to develop machine translation systems with access to bilingual conversations without reference translations.

 ## Paper Describing Your Metric
 You are invited to submit a short paper (4 to 6 pages) to WMT describing your translation model.
 Information on how to submit is available here.
 Shared task submission description papers are non-archival, and you are not required to submit a paper if you do not want to.
 If you don't, we ask that you give an appropriate reference describing your metric that we can cite in the overview paper.

-## Data available
+## Datasets

 TBA